-- broader product lines; - longer operating history; - greater experience with high-volume manufacturing; - substantially larger customer bases; - the ability to reduce price through product bundling; and - substantially greater customer support, financial, technical and marketing resources.
+- broader product lines;

+- longer operating history;

+- greater experience with high-volume manufacturing;

+- substantially larger customer bases; and

+- substantially greater customer support, financial, technical and marketing resources.

-Growth in the semiconductor equipment industry is increasingly concentrated in the largest companies, resulting in increasing industry consolidation.
+Growth in the semiconductor equipment industry is increasingly concentrated in the largest companies, resulting in increasing industry consolidation, such as the pending merger of Lam Research and Novellus Systems announced in December 2011.
 Semiconductor companies are consolidating their vendor base and prefer to purchase from vendors with a strong, worldwide support infrastructure.